istio/istio.io/content/en/docs/ambient/usage/debug-waypoint/index.md

 test: no
 ---

-This guide describes what to do if you have enrolled a workload in a waypoint proxy, but you are not seeing the expected behaviour.
+This guide describes what to do if you have enrolled a workload in a waypoint proxy, but you are not seeing the expected behavior.

 ## Problems with authentication policy